-We further investigate the impact of training data size on pruning and subsequent fine-tuning.
+We then investigate the impact of training data size on pruning and subsequent fine-tuning.
 Specifically, we randomly select subsets comprising 50\%, 25\%, and 5\% of the total training data from AMI, AISHELL-4, and AliMeeting.
-These subsets are then combined to create new training datasets for each corresponding data size.
-We ensure that the smaller sets are always subsets of the larger ones.
+These subsets are then combined to create new training datasets of each size, ensuring that smaller sets are always subsets of larger ones.
 For each subset, we train WavLM Base+ models with 80\% sparsity.
-The results are presented in Table~\ref{tab:data_ratio_prune_ft}, which also reports the number of epochs required for convergence in both the pruning stage (including distillation-based pruning and further distillation) and the subsequent fine-tuning.
-The teacher model used in all experiments is pre-trained on the full training set given that foundation models are typically trained on large-scale data.
+The teacher model is always pre-trained on the full training set.
+The results are presented in Table~\ref{tab:data_ratio_prune_ft}.

-As shown in the table, our method achieves comparable diarization performance even when both pruning and fine-tuning are performed on the reduced data subsets.
-Although performance degradation is observed in some cases, it is substantially mitigated when the full dataset is used for the final fine-tuning stage.
-We further investigated the impact of using only the remaining 50\% of the data (i.e., unseen during pruning) for fine-tuning.
-This configuration yielded limited performance gains, suggesting that unseen data alone contributes little in isolation.
-In contrast, using the entire dataset during fine-tuning consistently leads to better performance.
-This indicates that reusing the same data seen during pruning may help guide the fine-tuning process toward better convergence.
-Besides, we observe that using less data typically results in a higher number of training epochs required for convergence.
-In particular, using only 5\% of the data is insufficient to support a stable and effective pruning process.
+As shown, our method achieves comparable performance even when both pruning and fine-tuning are performed on reduced subsets.
+Although performance degradation is observed in some cases, it is largely compensated when the full dataset is used for the final fine-tuning stage.
+We further examined the case in which fine-tuning uses only the portion of the data not seen during pruning (e.g., for the 50\% pruning condition, the remaining 50\% is used for fine-tuning).
+This configuration yields slightly worse performance compared with using the same data as pruning.
+Fine-tuning on the entire dataset consistently leads to the best results.
+Notably, pruning with only 5\% of the data still yields reasonable performance.

-In summary, using 50\% or 25\% of the data for pruning, followed by fine-tuning on the full dataset, provides an effective trade-off between training efficiency and performance.
+In summary, using 50\% or 25\% of the data for pruning, followed by fine-tuning on the full dataset, provides high training efficiency with no observed performance degradation.
 As highlighted by the green dashed box in Figure~\ref{fig:time_consumption}, the 50\% setting significantly reduces overall training time.
-These results suggest that the proposed framework can be effectively adapted to resource-constrained scenarios, with reduced reliance on large-scale labeled data.
+These results demonstrate that the proposed framework can be effectively applied in resource-constrained scenarios, reducing reliance on large-scale labeled data while maintaining strong performance.